vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/new_style_signals_slots.txt

 The :func:`~PyQt4.QtCore.pyqtSlot` Decorator
 --------------------------------------------

-Although PyQt allows any Python callable to be used as a slot when connecting signals, it is sometimes necessary to explicitly mark a Python method as being a Qt slot and to provide a C++ signature for it.
-PyQt provides the :func:`~PyQt4.QtCore.pyqtSlot` function decorator to do this.
+Although PyQt4 allows any Python callable to be used as a slot when connecting signals, it is sometimes necessary to explicitly mark a Python method as being a Qt slot and to provide a C++ signature for it.
+PyQt4 provides the :func:`~PyQt4.QtCore.pyqtSlot` function decorator to do this.

-.. function:: PyQt4.QtCore.pyqtSlot(types[, name][, result])
+.. function:: PyQt4.QtCore.pyqtSlot(types[, name[, result]])

     Decorate a Python method to create a Qt slot.